Building Strategic Leadership Pipeline: Identifying and Developing Your Leaders

 - How to refine and streamline existing succession plans built on inconsistent, incomplete, and/or siloed data sources—such as sources that include conflicting role definitions and performance metrics.

-- How to understand, at a glance, the current leadership talent in the organization and cross-index that with key DE&I goals.
+- How to understand, at a glance, the current leadership talent in the organization and cross-index that with key goals around diverse teams and people of all backgrounds.

-Answering these and related questions requires a comprehensive, systematic approach to delivering effective strategies at the intersection of DE&I and succession planning.
+Answering these and related questions requires a comprehensive, systematic approach to delivering effective strategies for succession planning.
 But most organizations lack a proven system that delivers the information and insights they need in this space.

-Leaders genuinely may want to prioritize DE&I in assessing and advancing promising candidates, but simply don’t have the tools to achieve effective results.
+Leaders genuinely may want to prioritize assessing and advancing promising candidates, but simply don’t have the tools to achieve effective results.
 That’s where Heidrick Navigator can be a critical asset.

 Heidrick Navigator: A Systematic, Digital Approach

-Heidrick Navigator provides a dynamic digital solution to leadership and diversity: a research-based system that will help you make truly data-driven succession and other leadership decisions that take DE&I and other key, measurable talent metrics into account.
+Heidrick Navigator provides a dynamic digital solution to leadership and diversity: a research-based system that will help you make truly data-driven succession and other leadership decisions that take key, measurable talent metrics into account.

-Navigator delivers high-value reports, metrics, and insights for leadership-related decision-making based on the full set of talent data available across your business.
-All outputs can be customized to include diversity information that is of high priority in your organization.
+Heidrick Navigator delivers high-value reports, metrics, and insights for leadership-related decision-making based on the full set of talent data available across your business.
+All outputs can be customized to include diverse leaders and additional information that is of high priority in your organization.
 Among these deliverables are:

 - Leadership overview report: This provides a snapshot of your current leadership talent across key dimensions to understand how it aligns with current and future needs, including in relation to diversity